jeff-makes/trih-vault/codex-notes.md

 ## Next Steps
 - Re-run the composer with cached data (`OPENAI_API_KEY=dummy npm run dev:pipeline -- --max-llm-calls 0`) whenever registries change so artefacts pick up the latest canonical refs without new LLM calls.
 - Continue curating pending entities: review `data/errors.jsonl` (especially new Tudor + Disney proposals), update `data/rules/{people,places,topics}.json`, and log each decision in `data/pending/reviews.jsonl`.
+- Default to existing umbrella topics when triaging `/review`; only add a new topic when it clearly covers multiple episodes or recurring series.
 - Use the local review console (`npm run dev` → `http://localhost:3000/review`) to accept/map/reject proposals instead of editing JSON by hand; it writes straight to the registries and review log.
 - Backlog status: the first 50 proposal batches have been triaged (new buckets such as `paganism`, `sports`, `the-nineties`, `ukraine-russia`, etc., are live) and `/review` now lists the next ~150 unresolved entries (starting with “12 Days: The Murder of Thomas Becket…” through the early 300-series episodes).
 Resume there next session by continuing to accept/map/reject in `/review`, aiming to keep adding reusable umbrellas rather than single-episode labels.
 - Use the playbook (`docs/entity-curation-playbook.md`) as the blueprint for accept/map/reject decisions so new LLM proposals stay deterministic.